Using high-speed computers, multiple projectors and

 Learn about the oceans, our Earth, and the

 Solar System, Part I – The Rocky Planets

 Mercury, Venus, Earth, and Mars, the first four planets closest to the Sun are all displayed in brilliant, visual detail.
-As we take a tour of these “rocky” planets, so called because they consist of silicate rock and metal, we discover why physical differences among the planets makes them all so visually different.
+As we take a tour of these “rocky” planets, called rocky because they consist of silicate rock and metal, we discover why physical differences between the planets makes them all so visually different.
 Visitors will also learn why the conditions on Earth make it hospitable to life – including us!

 Solar System, Part II – Gas Giants

 Jupiter, Saturn, Uranus, and Neptune are the “gas giants” in our solar system.
-These planets are different from rocky planets because they are tremendously large and made mostly of gases, like helium and hydrogen.
+These planets are different from rocky planets because they are tremendously big and made mostly of gases, like helium and hydrogen.
 We will visit the gas giants and some of their more interesting moons.
 Pluto will be the last stop on our tour, and we will help explain why Pluto is no longer considered a planet!